 Service to others

-Reaching out to others in need is important.
-At EMU, you’ll participate in community service and maybe even find it life-changing.
-Thousands of alumni do voluntary service for a year or more after graduation, or even for a lifetime through church ministry and in other service professions.
+Reaching out to others is important.
+At EMU, you’ll participate in community service and maybe even find it life changing.
+Many alumni do voluntary service for a year or more after graduation, or even for a lifetime through church ministry and in other service professions.

 EMU is rooted in the Christian tradition and the Mennonite Anabaptist perspective.
-About half of undergraduate students come from Mennonite background; a much smaller percentage of graduate students have connections to Mennonite congregations.
-Learn more about Mennonites and EMU
+About a third of undergraduate students come from a Mennonite or Anabaptist background; a much smaller percentage of graduate students have connections to Mennonite congregations.